 “The defendant did not object to the State's motion requesting that DNA be taken from him in order to compare with evidence that's been brought to the Connecticut State Police lab,” said Lawlor.

-Gellatly is scheduled to be back in court in July.
+Gellatly is expected back in court in October.